rkoeninger/rkoeninger.github.io/articles/me.md

 # About Me

-## Software Developer / Consultant
+## Guy Who Writes Code

 ### Who I Am

-I am Robert Koeninger, a software developer from Cincinnati, OH.
+I am Robert Koeninger, a software developer from Cincinnati, Ohio, in the United States.
 Here I give a bit of my background, my work experience and skill set.

-This is basically a resume, but with more pictures.
+This is somewhere between a resume and a life story.

+### My Story

+My first experience programming was sophmore year in high school.
+We were coding in some variation of BASIC on decaying pre-OSX Macs.
+My final project for that class was an animated slot machine.
+When the user clicked on the end of the handle, an animation would begin that made it look like the arm was being rotated toward the viewer.
+This was done by having the ball on the end of the handle and the arm just got successively shorter each "frame" of animation.
+The machine was so slow that you could see the circle that represented the end of the handle slowly fill gold from top to bottom.
+I liked the idea of the animated slot machine arm, but the performance was so ambysmal on those old machines, it was almost embarassing.

+After the school got some decent machines, they started offering a Programming in Java class.
+This is the point where I really started to believe that software was for me.
+At home, I had an old machine upstairs with BlueJ and JCreator but no internet.
+If I needed to know something about the JDK, I would go down to the family computer, log onto America On-Line and print off some of the JavaDocs and take them back upstairs.

 ### Places I've Worked